imurchie/AppiumDemo/README.md

 Largely it will attempt to build gesture controls that are testable.

 Allow for editing text fields and acting on inserted data, scrolling, advanced gestures involving multiple fingers.
+All of these will be developed with accessibility info, and in ways that create testable scenarios.